abingdonpta/abingdonpta/content/programs/garden/index.md

 {{< photohalftoc src="images/995305229703925761_2.jpg" alt="Volunteers placing mulch in the Abingdon Garden beds" >}}
 {{< photohalftoc src="images/995305229703925761_3.jpg" alt="Volunteers posing on top of a pile of mulch in the Abingdon Garden" >}}
 {{< photohalftoc src="images/995305229703925761_4.jpg" alt="Volunteers placing mulch in the Abingdon Garden beds" >}}

+### Garden Creation
+*April 19, 1991*

+The Abingdon Garden was founded on April 19, 1991.
+We believe it was the first school garden in Arlington.

+{{< photofulltoc src="images/1991-04-19.webp" alt="Photo from the start of the Abingdon garden" >}}